Available as a three-year program

-- This course introduces students to gaming and game creation through the creative and functional planning stages and then into development and finally play testing.
-Topics covered include preparing graphics for sprites and backgrounds, sound and creating interactivity, navigation and publishing to mobile devices.
-This course is taught with the student using IPAD Animation software and on computers.
+- This course introduces students to gaming and game creation through the creative and functional planning stages, then development, and finally play testing.
+Topics covered include preparing graphics for sprites and backgrounds, sound and creating interactivity, navigation and publishing to mobile devices

 - DIGP1019 Production Design 1